A Simple Guide to Successful Localization – Avoid Disaster

 Use the right font!

 I’m joking, but only halfway.
 Visual presentation is important.
-You can have perfectly localized texts and still prevent them ruin their potential value by using an outdated font, too small or too big with careless line breaks.
-You can at least have your localization provider to handle the line breaks.
+You can have perfectly localized texts and still ruin the chance to fully benefit from it because of an outdated font in a size too small or too big, with careless line breaks.
+You can at least have your localization provider handle the line breaks.